 If you don’t take the time to let your tyres down to the right pressure you will not only work the engine much harder but you will most likely damage the tyres and you risk getting a puncture, which is expensive and a pain to work around.
 In terms of all of the 4×4 Accessories out there on the market, a good deflator should be top of the list; they are cheap and they make life so much easier.

 By letting your tyres down, you are increasing the surface area of rubber that is touching the ground.
 The more you let the tyres down, the wider the footprint gets, and also the longer the footprint gets.
 What this means is that you have a lot more tyre on the ground, which translates to more traction.
 If you try to drive through some very soft sand with your tyres pumped up at 40 PSI you will really struggle.
 However, if you were to let them down to 15 PSI it would be considerably easier.

 More traction aids in having less wheel spin, which is always a good thing when four wheel driving.
 You should be able to go almost anywhere without spinning your wheels, if you have the right line and tyre pressure.
 Having more traction is also very important from a safety aspect, especially when you are driving on gravel roads.

-Just like you should engage four wheel drive on gravel roads as you have more traction, by letting your tyres down a little bit then you will have much greater control.
+Just like you should engage 4WD on gravel roads as you have more traction, by letting your tyres down a little bit then you will have much greater control.
 Gravel is slippery enough without you running tyres that are pumped up rock hard.
-Of course, the amount that you let the tyres down should be based on the weight of your vehicle and the speed that you are traveling.
+Of course, the amount that you let the tyres down should be based on the weight of your vehicle and the speed that you are travelling.